Granular Cell Tumors

 Prognosis

-• In benign lesions, recurrence rates are 2-8%, even when the resection margins are deemed free of tumor infiltration; they are around 20% when the margins are positive for tumor.
+• With benign lesions, recurrence rates are 2-8%, even when the resection margins are deemed free of tumor infiltration; recurrence rates are around 20% when the margins are positive for tumor.

 • Malignant lesions are aggressive and difficult to eradicate with surgery.
-Local recurrences are as high as 32%, and metastases were reported in half of the patients.
+Local recurrences are as high as 32%, and metastases have been reported in half of the patients.
 Metastases are usually detected within 2 years.

 • Of patients with malignant granular cell tumors, 39% die of the disease within 3 years after detection of the primary tumor.